 The American Conservative Union is America’s oldest and largest grassroots conservative organization and was founded in 1964.
 The ACU has hosted CPAC, the Conservative Political Action Conference, in the Nation’s Capital since 1973.
 Learn more at conservative.org.

 The Institute for Liberty is an aggressive defender of the rights of individuals to pursue the American dream.
 We inject the perspective of small businesses, and the working families that depend on them, into the public policy debate.
 Learn more at instituteforliberty.org.

-WASHINGTON DC – The American Conservative Union Foundation (ACU) released it’s 2016 ratings of the Alaska State Legislature.
-In our second year of rating the
+WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the Tennessee General Assembly.
+In our fourth year of rating the

-WASHINGTON DC – The American Conservative Union Foundation (ACU) released it’s 2016 ratings of the Florida Legislature.
-In our sixth year of rating the Sunshine
+WASHINGTON DC – The American Conservative Union Foundation (ACU) released its 2016 ratings of the South Dakota Legislature.
+In our third year of rating the